hemingkx/hemingkx.github.io/_pages/about.md

 ---

 I am **Heming Xia**, a Ph.D. student in the [NLP Group](https://polyunlp.github.io/) at The Hong Kong Polytechnic University, supervised by Prof. [Wenjie Li](https://www4.comp.polyu.edu.hk/~cswjli/).
 I earned my master's degree from the [MOE Key Lab of Computational Linguistics](https://icl.pku.edu.cn/) at Peking University, advised by Prof. [Zhifang Sui](https://cs.pku.edu.cn/info/1226/2014.htm).
 Prior to that, I completed my bachelor's degree from the [School of Physics](http://english.phy.pku.edu.cn/info/1017/5151.htm) at Peking University in 2020.
 I have also worked as a Research Intern at the [NLC Group @ Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/natural-language-computing/), where I had the privilege of collaborating with Dr. [Tao Ge](https://scholar.google.com/citations?user=LYbs7Q8AAAAJ&hl=en).
 Currently, I am an intern at [SEA AI Lab](https://sail.sea.com/), working closely with Dr. [Cunxiao Du](https://nonvolatilememory.github.io/).
 For more details, please refer to my [CV](https://hemingkx.github.io/assets/pdf/CV.pdf).

+# Research

+My research focuses on efficient and effective NLP, with the goal of making LLMs faster, more scalable, and more broadly applicable.
+Specifically, my work centers on the following directions:

+- **Speculative Decoding:** Exploring inference-time acceleration techniques that maintain output fidelity.
+This includes our pioneering work on Speculative Decoding [[EMNLP'23-findings](https://aclanthology.org/2023.findings-emnlp.257/), [ICLR'25](https://openreview.net/forum?id=EKJhH5D5wA)] and the first comprehensive survey [[ACL'24-findings](https://aclanthology.org/2024.findings-acl.456/)] on this emerging paradigm.
+- **Efficient Reasoning:** Developing advanced algorithms to enhance the efficiency of reasoning models, spanning efficient training strategies, inference acceleration [[EMNLP'25](https://arxiv.org/abs/2502.12067)], and novel reasoning representations such as latent CoT [[arXiv'25](https://arxiv.org/abs/2505.16782)].
+- **Applications (Efficiency + X):** I am interested in how efficiency-oriented techniques can benefit broader applications, with recent focus on tool-augmented agents and multimodal models [[EMNLP'25](https://arxiv.org/abs/2508.16201)].

+In addition, I am actively working on tool learning [e.g., [EMNLP'24](https://aclanthology.org/2024.emnlp-main.856/), [ACL'25-findings](https://aclanthology.org/2025.findings-acl.1107/)] and vision-language understanding [e.g., [ACL'22](https://aclanthology.org/2022.acl-long.66/), [EMNLP'23-findings](https://aclanthology.org/2023.findings-emnlp.133/), [EMNLP'25-findings](https://arxiv.org/abs/2502.13925)].

+📬 *I am open to collaborating with highly motivated students on research projects related to (but not limited to)  the topics above.
+If you are interested, feel free to reach out via email.*